stevenbowler/SpringboardSQLminiProject/README.md

 ### Springboard Section 8.3 SQL mini-project

-This is a brief study of MySQL and SQLite, submitted by Steven Bowler
+This is a brief study of MySQL and SQLite with Jupyter notebooks, submitted by Steven Bowler.